TransPose: 6D Object Pose Estimation with Geometry-Aware Transformer: Experiments

 \subsection{Datasets and Metrics}

 We evaluate our method on three mainstream benchmark datasets.

 \textbf{LineMod}~\cite{hinterstoisser2011gradient} is a dataset consist of 13 low-texture living objects sequences, each containing about 1.2K groups of aligned RGB images and depth images with corresponding camera parameters.
 The texture-less objects, cluttered scenarios, and varying lighting make this dataset challenge.
+Following the domain consensus~\cite{brachmann2016uncertainty}, about 15\% of each category of object is selected for training, and the remaining 85\% of the data is used for testing.

-\textbf{Occlusion LineMod}\cite{brachmann2016uncertainty} dataset is an extension of the original LineMod dataset.
+\textbf{Occlusion LineMod}~\cite{brachmann2016uncertainty} dataset is an extension of the original LineMod dataset.
 The 8 objects are selected and annotated with 6DoF poses of a single object from LineMod dateset.
 Each image in this dataset consists of multi annotated objects, which are heavily occluded.
 In extreme cases, the observable part of the target surface is less than 10\% of the total foreground area.

 \textbf{YCB-Video Dataset}~\cite{xiang2017posecnn} features 21 objects of varying shape and texture different from YCB object set~\cite{calli2015ycb}.
 The dataset contains 92 real RGB-D video sequences in total, where each video shows a subset of the 21 objects in different indoor scenarios.
 Following the prior work~\cite{xiang2017posecnn}, we select 80 sequences for training and 2,924 key frames from the remaining 12 sequences for testing.
 Furthermore, the training set includes 80K synthetic images, allowing the YCB-V dataset to encompass a wider range of challenging scenarios, such as changing lighting conditions, occlusions, and the presence of image noise.